 “The multicolored immigration of the butterfly”

-“The multicolored immigration of the butterfly” is a theatre education workshop and forum theatre play It has been devised and produced in summer 2016 in the context of the “it could be me – it could be you” project implemented by the Hellenic Theatre/Drama & Education Network (TENet-Gr) in collaboration with UNHCR Greece.
+“The multicolored immigration of the butterfly” is a theatre education workshop and forum theatre play and is offered in the context of the “it could be me – it could be you” project implemented by the Hellenic Theatre/Drama & Education Network (TENet-Gr) in collaboration with UNHCR Greece.

-The play debates issues such as solidarity, acceptance of “the other” and dealing with xenophobia and racist speech.
+The workshop-play debates issues such as solidarity, acceptance of “the other” and dealing with xenophobia.
 It addresses teenagers, teachers and members of the broader educational community and attempts to set the participants against personal and social attitudes, ideals, wishes and responsibilities.

 The “it could be me – it could be you” and the workshops for students are approved by the Greek Ministry of Education, accredited by IDEA (International Drama/Theatre and Education Association) and are offered free of charge.

 Devised and directed by Christina Krithari

 Developed by Cristina Krithari, Antonella Hira, Vassilis Vopis, Eleftheria Sikinioti, Vasilena Mitsiadi

 Produced by the Hellenic Theatre/Drama & Education Network in association with UNHCR Greece

 Facilitated/performed by certified theatre pedagogues and facilitators of the project

 Duration: 2,5 hours for a class or group of students up to 30 people.